percona/everest-doc/docs/release-notes/Percona Everest 0.9.0 (2024-03-27).md

 ## New features and improvements

+- [EVEREST-618](https://perconadev.atlassian.net/browse/EVEREST-618) - Starting with Percona Everest 0.9.0, you can now create a new database using point-in-time recovery for your MySQL databases.

+- [EVEREST-620](https://perconadev.atlassian.net/browse/EVEREST-620) - Starting with Percona Everest 0.9.0, you can now create a new database using point-in-time recovery for your MongoDB databases.

 ### Point-in-time recovery for PostgreSQL databases

 - [EVEREST-598](https://perconadev.atlassian.net/browse/EVEREST-598) - We have now added support for Point-In-Time Recovery (PITR) functionality for PostgreSQL databases.